Agriculture (AG)

 AG 3353.
 Agricultural Structures and Environment.

-This course introduces principles and practices associated with structural components, selection, materials of construction, heat and moisture control, and the environmental issues of waste management systems; a problem solving course.
-Prerequisites: AG 2373 with grade of "C" or better and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] with grades of "D" or better.
+This course introduces principles and practices associated with structural components, material selection, construction methods, heat and moisture control, and environmental aspects of waste management systems.
+Course content focuses on the planning, design, and construction of agricultural structures, including storage facilities, greenhouses, and livestock shelters.
+Students create blueprints, estimate materials, and apply skills in carpentry, electrical wiring, and concrete work to build and maintain agricultural facilities.
+The course includes consideration of relevant safety standards, regulations, and codes.
+Prerequisites: AG 2373 with grade of "C" or better and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] with a grade of "D" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required